 Turin (Torino) is heaven for all the food enthusiasts and coffee lovers.
-There are several eating options available in the city right from quick cheap eats of pizza by the slice, focaccia or ciabatta to a more sophisticated dining experience of family run food joints, ornate coffee houses and high end expensive restaurants.
-Here’s a handy list of everything you would possibly need for your first few days in Turin.
+There are several eating options available in the city right from quick cheap eats of pizza by the slice, focaccia or ciabatta to a more sophisticated dining experience of family run food joints, ornate coffee houses and high-end expensive restaurants.
+I ate my way through Turin and created this list of places to eat and drink that you would possibly need for your first few days.
+Buon Divertimento!

 Where to Eat and Drink in Turin:

-Osteria in Vino Veritas: If you are looking for a range of Piemontese wines, cozy atmosphere and fresh agnolotti (typical pasta from the Piemonte region), head to Osteria In Vino Veritas (in wine there is truth).
-It not only stays true to its name but also has the most homely atmosphere just a little south of the famous landmarks of Mole Antonelliana.
+Osteria in Vino Veritas: If you are looking for a range of Piemontese wines, cozy atmosphere and fresh agnolotti (typical pasta from the Piemonte region), head to Osteria In Vino Veritas (which means in wine there is truth).
+It not only stays true to its name but also has the most homely atmosphere behind the busiest street of Mole Antonelliana.

 Via Giulia di Barolo, 50/A.